-F. Members of the community, including representatives of impacted disadvantaged or low-income communities (consistent with the objectives of SB 535 and AB 1550).
+F. Members of the community, including representatives of impacted disadvantaged or low-income communities (consistent with the objectives of SB 535 and AB 1550) and local Community Air Protection Program working group members (where applicable).
 Letters from community organizations stating their recognition of benefits from the project are encouraged.

-G. Additional stakeholders relevant to the proposed project.
+G. Additional stakeholders relevant to the proposed project (e.g., freight railroads where the project involves freight railroad connectivity).